Calm-Solutions-LTD/Calm-POS/plan.md

 *   **2.3.2.
 Key Features:**
     *   **Account Types:**
         *   **Individual (Sole Proprietor):** Simplified setup, single user with full access (or predefined limited roles if they add staff).
         *   **Organization:** Hierarchical structure for multiple users, locations, and roles.
+Each user and organization will have a UUID field (in addition to the default Django PK) for secure, non-predictable identification.
     *   **Flexible Role Creation:** Admins can define custom roles (e.g., Cashier, Manager, Admin, Owner, Server, Stock Controller).
+Roles and permissions are managed via a custom Role model, with permissions as string constants (e.g., Permissions.ACCESS_BLAH_BLAH), and checked via user.has_permission(Permissions.ACCESS_BLAH_BLAH).
     *   **Granular Permissions:** Assign specific permissions to roles (e.g., view sales, process refunds, edit products, access specific reports, override prices, manage users).
-Permissions are tied to specific functions within modules.
+Permissions are tied to specific functions within modules and are easy to query.
     *   **User-Specific Overrides:** Option for an admin to grant or revoke specific permissions for an individual user, overriding their assigned role's defaults.
     *   **Secure Login Mechanisms:**
-        *   Standard email and strong password authentication.
+        *   Standard email and strong password authentication (email is the unique identifier).
         *   **X-digit PINs:** Configurable (e.g., 4-6 digits) for quick login/unlock at shared POS stations.
 Tied to a user account.
+PINs are securely hashed.
         *   **Multi-level Action Authorization:** Certain sensitive actions (e.g., voiding a completed transaction, applying high-value discounts, opening cash drawer without a sale) can be configured to require manager override (via PIN, password, or potentially RFID card scan).
-        *   Optional Two-Factor Authentication (OTP via email or authenticator app) for admin accounts or sensitive operations.
+        *   Optional Two-Factor Authentication (TFA/2FA, OTP via email or authenticator app) for admin accounts or sensitive operations.
+TFA can be enabled/disabled per user, and admins can require users to reset TFA or password (enforced via middleware on login).
         *   Potential for RFID card/fob scanner integration for login or quick user switching at POS stations.
     *   Basic employee clock-in/clock-out functionality (records timestamps).
     *   Comprehensive audit trails: Log significant user actions (logins, sales, voids, data changes) with timestamps and user details.
+Logging is detailed and handled via a dedicated model (e.g., UserActionLog).
     *   **Bulk User CRUD Operations:** Import/update users via CSV/Excel templates.
+    *   **User Profile & Preferences:** Each user has a UserProfile model for additional info (avatar, preferences, etc.), and UserPreferences/OrganizationPreferences models for storing preferences.
+    *   **Password Reset Tokens:** Password reset tokens/codes are tracked in a dedicated model, including expiry and usage status.
+    *   **Custom User Manager:** All user creation and management is handled via a custom user manager.
+    *   **Signals:** Django signals are used for post-save, post-delete, and other hooks (e.g., logging, notifications, updating related models).
+    *   **Full Name:** Users have a single full_name field for flexibility (no splitting into first/middle/last names).
+    *   **Superuser/Platform Admin:** Platform-level admins are handled using Django's is_staff and is_superuser fields (no extra is_platform_admin field).
 *   **2.3.3.
 Target Industries:** Universal.
 *   **2.3.4.
 Functional Overview:** Admins set up user accounts, assign them to predefined or custom roles, and manage their access permissions.
 Users log in using their credentials, and the system restricts their access and available actions based on their assigned permissions.
+All major models use UUIDs for secure identification.
+TFA, logging, and password reset enforcement are supported.

 ### 2.4.
 Basic Reporting & Analytics Module
 *   **2.4.1.
 Description:** Provides essential insights into sales and business performance.